SyncfusionExamples/version-history-in-word-processor/server-side/ASP.NET Core/README.md

 ## LoadLatestVersionDocument

-Retrieve the latest document version to open in client-side for editing.
+Retrieve the latest document version to open on client-side for editing.

 ```
 public string LoadLatestVersionDocument([FromBody] UploadDocument doc)